Web Design Practices That Frustrate SEO Pros

 Astute marketers aware of website ADA accessibility lawsuits want accessibility site audits performed because they know the risks of a website or brand tied up in a legal battle.

 Top online marketing agencies can tell when a website is not prepared for promotion strategies.
-They either have an in-house usability specialist or sub-contract website usability and conversions site audits.
+They either have an in-house usability specialist or subcontract website usability and conversions site audits.
+Leading digital marketing companies include accessibility audits.

 The recommendations in these audits are intended to inject new opportunities for increased conversions and increase revenue.

-What Web Design Practices Interfere with Online Marketing Strategies?
+What Web Design Practices Interfere With Online Marketing Strategies?

-Certain web design choices interfere with crawlability, usability, readability, accessibility, and findability.
+Certain web design choices interfere with indexing, usability, readability, accessibility, and findability.

-This makes the job of SEO much more difficult, especially when you see the same patterns and design conflicts repeated by your clients.
+This makes the job of SEO professionals much more difficult, especially when you see the same patterns and design conflicts repeated by your clients.

-I went to two of my favorite SEO communities, Coywolf Community, part of the Jon Henshaw’s CoyWolf, and SEO DOJO Geeks, a Facebook group managed by David Harry, and asked:

-“What techniques do web designers or web devs do on websites that absolutely drive digital marketers crazy?
-What interferes with your SEO efforts?”
+The most popular web design frustration pain points nearly always point to not having a grasp on how specific target visitors or customers use the web.

 Navigation